drivendataorg/zamba/docs/docs/quickstart.md

 ## How do I organize my videos for `zamba`?

-You can input the path to a directory of videos or specify a list of file paths. `zamba` supports the same video formats as FFmpeg, [which are listed here](https://www.ffmpeg.org/general.html#Supported-File-Formats_002c-Codecs-or-Features).
+You can specify the path to a directory of videos or specify a list of filepaths in a `.csv` file. `zamba` supports the same video formats as FFmpeg, [which are listed here](https://www.ffmpeg.org/general.html#Supported-File-Formats_002c-Codecs-or-Features).
 Any videos that fail a set of FFmpeg checks will be skipped during inference or training.

 For example, say we have a directory of videos called `example_vids` that we want to generate predictions for using `zamba`.
 Let's list the videos: